macroecolab/macroecolab.github.io/_posts/2024-11-15-Kenshin_USA.md

 ---

-4th-year student Kenshin Matsumoto traveled Boston and San-Francisco by [Sendai Global Startup Campus](https://sgsc.world)!
-He took a five-month course, was selected by Sendai city, and pitched his business plan at [CIC](https://cic.com/ja/) in Boston.
-He also visited Harvard, MIT, and Stanford.
+4th-year undergrad Kenshin Matsumoto traveled to Boston and San Francisco as a fellow of the [Sendai Global Startup Campus](https://sgsc.world).
+He was selected by Sendai as part of an exclusive group of students to represent the city, took a five-month course, developed his own business plan, and finally pitched this plan at [CIC](https://cic.com/ja/) in Boston, Massachusetts.
+As part of this program, he also had the chance to visit Harvard University, MIT, and Stanford University.